alic3dev/game_of_life/readme.md

 #### \[2d|3d\]

+- `--help` : prints usage information
-- `--size-x`: sets the cell grid width
+- `--size-x` : sets the cell grid width
-- `--size-y`: sets the cell grid height
+- `--size-y` : sets the cell grid height
-- `--rate-poll`: sets the rate in frames at which the cell grid is polled
+- `--rate-poll` : sets the rate in frames at which the cell grid is polled

 #### 2d

-- `--frame-rate`: sets the frame rate
+- `--frame-rate` : sets the frame rate

 #### 3d

-- `--audio`: enables audio output from buffered cell grid
+- `--audio` : enables audio output from buffered cell grid
+- `--fps-display` : enables the frames per second display

 ## development